oxidecomputer/cobalt/README.md

 in this repository.
 From the cobalt checkout directory, build the Docker image using the command:
 `docker build .`

-The docker image has the bluespec tools installed in `/opt/bluespec/` and the synthesis tools installed in `/opt/fpga-toolchain`, and both `/opt/bluespec/bin/`  and `/opt/fpga-toolchain/bin/` locations are added to the PATH env variable.
+The docker image has the bluespec tools installed in `/usr/local/bluespec/` and the synthesis tools installed in `/usr/local/bin`.

 ### Bare metal Option (install the toolchains yourself)
 #### Install the Bluespec Compiler